samb-satelite/go-audit-logs/readme.md

 		}

 		if err := db.Create(&auditLogModel).Error; err != nil {
-			fmt.Printf("Failed to save audit log to the database: %v", err) } else {
+			fmt.Printf("Failed to save audit log to the database: %v\n", err) ack(false) // Return the message back to the queue return
+		} else {
-			fmt.Printf("Saved audit log to the database: %+v\n", auditLogModel) }
+			fmt.Printf("Saved audit log to the database: %+v\n", auditLogModel) ack(true) // Ack if successful
+		}
 	})